broisnischal/ezyenv/README.md

 # ezyenv

 Push `env` to github but using ezyenv which is tool to automatically generate sample env files from your existing `.env` files! making example env file, easy, intutive to share.
-This helps teams share environment variable templates without exposing actual credentials
+This helps teams share environment variable templates without exposing actual credentials.

 ## Quick Use